 How do you and your firm win younger, dynamic clients with a long lifetime value (because of their age), provided you are able to do a brilliant job of looking after their businesses?

 Your firm's client portfolio almost certainly contains clients who started young with a small business and who then grew substantial businesses.
 So, how do you tap into that younger audience?

 In this podcast discussion with Sam Mitcham, you’ll learn how Sam, though in the early stages of building a successful accounting firm, demonstrated energy and enthusiasm in winning the 200 clients she already has, despite only setting the business up a couple of years ago.
 Discover her methodology of appealing to and attracting younger business owners.

-Why not join Sam and I on this humanisethenumbers.online podcast discussion, or go to your favourite podcast platform and locate it there, and you'll hear Sam share her insights into the use of social media and marketing, as well as a number of other profoundly powerful insights on how to grow and, at times, hold back from growth when it really matters.
+Why not join Sam and I on this humanisethenumbers.online podcast discussion to hear her share her insights into the use of social media and marketing, as well as a number of other profoundly powerful insights on how to grow and, at times, hold back from growth when it really matters.
 I hope you enjoy this podcast with Sam as much as I did.

 Please scroll down this episode page for Sam's contact information, as well as for additional resources mentioned in the podcast.